Ray McKinnon (footballer): Morton

 McKinnon was appointed manager of Scottish Championship club Greenock Morton on 30 May 2018, and he appointed long-term deputy Darren Taylor as his 'first team coach'.
 The first match of his reign as Morton manager was a 0–0 draw in a friendly away to Forfar Athletic.

 On 31 August 2018, after holding a Morton training session in the morning, McKinnon agreed to take over at their Championship rivals Falkirk.
 Falkirk were later fined by the SPFL for breaching league rules in their recruitment of McKinnon and his assistant Darren Taylor.
 In the following October, on Falkirk's first visit to Cappielow with McKinnon in charge, Morton fans greeted McKinnon with "Judas" branded red card posters provided by the Greenock Telegraph newspaper.

 Falkirk

 McKinnon was appointed Falkirk manager on 31 August 2018.
 Under his management, Falkirk were relegated to the third tier of the Scottish leagues for the first time since 1980.
 McKinnon was sacked on 16 November 2019, with the team sitting fourth in League One.

 Queen's Park

 McKinnon became manager of Queen's Park in January 2020.
 He became the first manager of Queen's Park since the 1980s to secure two wins in his first two matches in charge, and the team won 2020–21 Scottish League Two (and promotion to League One) under his management.
 McKinnon left the club after the 2020–21 season had ended.

 Forfar Athletic

-On 10 November 2022, McKinnon was named as the new manager of Scottish League Two club Forfar Athletic on a rolling contract until 2025.